SankalpBankar/QuizChain/README.md

 ---

 ## ⚙️ Setup & Installation for QuizChain 🎯⚡
-Follow these steps to set up and run your RAG-based chatbot:
+Follow these steps to set up and run your mcq generator:
 ### 1️⃣ Clone the Repository 📥
 ```sh
 git clone https://github.com/SankalpBankar/QuizChain.git